-Rule M1Abstract a single primaryi when it is not possible to determine if there is a single tumor or multiple tumors.
+Rule M1 Abstract a single primary when it is not possible to determine if there is a single tumor or multiple tumors.

 Note 1: Use this rule only after all information sources have been exhausted.

-Note 2: Examples of cases with minimal information include i Prepare one abstract.
+Note 2: Examples of cases with minimal information include

+- Death certificate only (DCO) - Cases for which information is limited to pathology report only - o Outpatient biopsy with no follow-up information available - o Multiple pathology reports which do not specify whether a single tumor or multiple tumors have been biopsied and/or resected i Prepare one abstract.
 Use the histology rules to assign the appropriate histology code.

-- Death certificate only (DCO) - Cases for which information is limited to pathology report only - o Outpatient biopsy with no follow-up information available - o Multiple pathology reports which do not specify whether a single tumor or multiple tumors have been biopsied and/or resected

-This is the end of instructions for Unknown if Single or Multiple Tumors i Prepare one abstract.
-Use the histology rules to assign the appropriate histology code.
+This is the end of instructions for Unknown if Single or Multiple Tumors